manojtpillai/kubuculum/README.md

 Alternatively, you can specify a StorageClass to use; see below.

-- The system running the tool should have ansible installed. passwordless ssh to localhost should work [try a simple command like 'ssh localhost date' to test that it does].
+- The system running the tool should have ansible installed.
+Passwordless ssh to localhost should work [try a simple command like '*ssh localhost date*' to test that it does].

 In addition, the access policy for the kubernetes cluster should allow the kubectl commands issued by the tool: create a namespace, list nodes, create statefulsets and pods, to list a few.
 In this context, note that:

-- kubuculum has an option to collect system stats (iostat, sar, top) during runs.
+- kubuculum has an option to collect system stats (*iostat, sar, top*) during runs.
 This option is disabled by default; when enabled, it creates a daemonset of privileged pods.

 - kubuculum has an option to drop linux kernel caches at points during the benchmark runs.
 This option is disabled by default;
-when enabled, it creates a daemonset of privileged pods with root access, on specified nodes, that execute the sysctl vm.drop_caches command.
+when enabled, it creates a daemonset of privileged pods with root access, on specified nodes, that execute the *sysctl vm.drop_caches* command.

 ### Quick Start